Thomascountz/thomascountz/_posts/2025-07-21-streaming-vs-background-jobs.md

 ### Dinner Service is like an Event Stream

 Diners (producers) place orders (events) to different servers (distributed brokers).
-The same order is used for different things (consumers): point-of-sale and inventory systems use it for calculations, the kitchen uses it to expedite, and front-of-house staff uses it to know where and when to seat guests.
+The same order is used for different things (consumers): point-of-sale systems use it for bill calculations, the kitchen uses it to expedite, and front-of-house staff uses it to know where and when to seat guests.
+If a new inventory system is added, it can use the orders to predict when purchases should be made, without disrupting the existing system.

 Each order is placed at a specific time and is used differently by different consumers.

 ### Morning Prep is like a Background Job System

 Each station in the kitchen (orchestrator) prepares a list of tasks (jobs) to be completed before service starts.
 Each task is picked up sequentially (consumed) by the next available prep cook (worker) until the queue is empty.
-Weekends are often staffed with additional workers when more prep is needed, or they're scheduled to work longer shifts.
+If the weekend was rather busy, additional staff can be scheduled for prep on Monday to replenish the stock.

-Everyone works through a different task as soon as possible, removing it from the list as they go.
+Everyone works through a different prep task as soon as they can, removing it from the list as they go.